I love a good deal. I’m from Winnipeg, a place where you don’t brag about what you bought. You brag about the deal you made.

-Don’t get me wrong I love a good deal and I love to save money on my purchases, it’s the asking for a better price that I have always had problems with…
+Don’t get me wrong I love a good deal.
+I love to save money on my purchases.
+It’s the asking for a better price that’s always given me problems.

-I don’t like being told “No”.
-I feel like I have failed in some strange way.
-But I realized that I needed to get around it.
+I realized now that I needed to get around it.
 So like anything I do, I started out awful and started to work on being better at it.

-Flash forward a few months and it’s a lot easier.
-From Satellite radio, to Alarm company monitoring fees, to Internet rebates and Car discounts even groceries.
-My asking for a better price has come a long way this past year.
+Flash forward a few months and it’s a lot easier the more you do it.
+From Satellite radio, to car discounts, and even on my groceries.
+I’ve come a long way in asking for a better price this past year.
 It has saved me hundreds and more likely thousands!

 Here’s what I did to change my thoughts on getting a deal, and getting past the asking point as I like to call it: